 Hiking & Backpacking Hot Spots

-The areas most susceptible to chafing while hiking are our thighs, groins, shoulders, lower back and hips, buttocks, and nipples.
+The areas most susceptible to chafing while walking are our thighs, groins, shoulders, lower back and hips, buttocks, and nipples.

 Ill-fitting, poorly adjusted, or overweight backpacks expose our shoulders to chafing by maximizing the pressure and potential for rubbing on the skin.
 While this may cause only mild discomfort on very short hikes, over the course of a day or two it’s almost sure to become a source of irritation.

 Hip straps and the base of our packs are often made of tougher material than the foam or mesh back panels.
 As such, they can easily wreak havoc on our skin if they become damp with sweat or are not properly adjusted and tightened so as to avoid shifting across our skin.